Iwami Ginzan Silver Mine (UNESCO) An ancient silver mine set in deep nature

 Located over a wide area in the central region of Shimane Prefecture of the Chugoku Region , the mine and the surrounding area retain the same features as they did centuries ago.
 You'll find the mine nestled within dense forest and mountainous terrain, which locals have taken great care to preserve.

-- Walking through the Ryugenji Mabu Mine Shaft, built in 1715
+- Walking through the Ryugenji Mabu Mine Shaft, which was in operation in 1715

 - Exploring the nearby settlement of Omori-cho, where local miners resided

-- The 14-kilometer course stretching from the mine to the port town of Okidomari
+- The 12-kilometer course stretching from the mine to the port town of Okidomari

 Enjoy a casual stroll or a long hike